 The reason why Halotron I is considered to be a clean agent is because it is non corrosive, unlike other traditional agents such as potassium bicarbonate or monoammoniun phosphate that leave considerable residue after use and a corrosive in nature.
 The clean agent Halotron I due to its environment friendly characteristics is considered to be the preferred choice throughout the U.S. when it comes to fire fighting chemical agents.

 Aatishnama is periodic technical publication of Haseen Habib Corporation (Pvt.)
 Ltd. Click here to download.

 We have been awarded the contract to supply fire fighting equipment for Nandipur Power Project.

-Installation and commissioning of FM-200 fire suppression system
+Installation and commissioning of Sprinkler System and CO2 fire suppression system

 Installation of fire hydrant system, addressable fire alarm system and deluge valve system.